floh-bhaptics/Bonelab_OWO/README.md

 First simple OWO mod for Bonelab.
 If you have questions or issues, ping me in the OWO Discord.

 ## Installation
-1. Get the [MelonLoader installer](https://melonwiki.xyz/#/?id=automated-installation) and install MelonLoader >= 0.5.5 on your game executable.
+1. Get the [MelonLoader installer](https://melonwiki.xyz/#/?id=automated-installation) and install MelonLoader >= 0.6 on your game executable.
-2. Download the [latest release](https://github.com/floh-bhaptics/Bonelab_OWO/releases/latest/) of the mod and unzip the contents into the "Mods" directory in your game folder.
+2. Download the [latest release](https://github.com/floh-bhaptics/Bonelab_OWO/releases/latest/) of the mod and unzip the contents into the root directory of your game (one DLL goes in UserLibs, one DLL and the OWO sensations go in Mods).
 3. That's it.
 Start your OWO app in the same network, connect to the OWO skin, and start up the game.

 ## Featured effects